raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 <a name="pi4"></a>
 ## Raspberry Pi 4

 USB mass storage boot for the Pi 4 is currently undergoing beta testing.
-Once beta test is complete, USB mass storage boot will be enabled by default.
+Once beta testing is complete, USB mass storage boot will be enabled by default.
 The `program_usb_boot_mode` option is not required on Pi 4.

-If you would like to try the beta test, see the instructions on the [Pi 4 Bootloader Configuration](../bcm2711_bootloader_config.md).
+If you would like to try the beta test, see the instructions on the [Pi 4 Bootloader Configuration page](../bcm2711_bootloader_config.md).